 Acid Phosphate is a cool ingredient to work with since it provides a pure sour taste without added flavours, like the oils in lemon or lime contribute.
 It also enhances flavours because it contains salts of calcium, potassium and magnesium.
 This means it can either crank up the flavour profile of a strong drink or enhance a more delicate flavour, like honey.

 So what does one do with all of this honey?
 If you are me, you try to make a drink out of it.
 The honey produced in this area is light with a pleasant floral aroma and a mild acidity.
-There are a number of honey based cocktails, like the Air Mail and Bees Knees, but I’ve never found the combination of honey and lemon or lime to work well, it always seems that the honey is overpowered by the citrus flavour.
+There are some honey-based cocktails, like the Air Mail and Bees Knees, but I’ve never found the combination of honey and lemon or lime to work well, it always seems that the honey is overpowered by the citrus flavour.
 This is where the neutral Acid Phosphate flavour comes in handy.

-Though honey, soda and Acid Phosphate makes a refreshing drink, it lacks the complex kick that many people have come to love about modern cocktail culture.
+Though honey, soda and Acid Phosphate make a refreshing drink, it lacks the complex kick that many people have come to love about modern cocktail culture.
 The solution is to add a complimentary flavour or a touch of alcohol.
-Obviously gin would work well, but I’d recommend a lighter style of gin.
+Gin would work well, but I’d recommend a lighter style of gin.
 G’Vine seems to be an obvious choice here.
 Vodka would also work as the neutral flavour won’t obscure the delicate honey flavour of the drink.

 Take 1 oz of essential oil dissolved in one pint of alcohol (essence).

 Then take 1 oz of the essence and add to a 1 quart of simple syrup.

 Soda syrup was typically 3three parts sugar to 2 parts water.
 In my case, I’m using honey instead of sugar.